-- 5.1 The design team will incorporate features to reduce the environmental impact of the scheme wherever possible. - 5.2 Passive design is a method of using the features of the building to reduce the energy consumption and environmental impact, without the use of mechanical or electrical plant. - 5.3 These techniques include solar orientation, natural ventilation, dual aspect design where possible, low-medium thermal mass, air tightness, and fenestration design. - 5.4 Some of these techniques are not possible on all sites, but the design team for this project have endeavoured to include them where feasible. - 5.5 Proximity to existing buildings and associated outlook from apartments has also informed orientation, massing, organisation of internal spaces and fenestration. - 5.6 All apartments have access to a private outdoor space.
+- 4.1 The design team will incorporate features to reduce the environmental impact of the scheme wherever possible. - 4.2 Passive design is a method of using the features of the building to reduce the energy consumption and environmental impact, without the use of mechanical or electrical plant. - 4.3 These techniques include solar orientation, natural ventilation, dual aspect design where possible, low-medium thermal mass, air tightness, and fenestration design. - 4.4 Some of these techniques are not possible on all sites, but the design team for this project have endeavoured to include them where feasible. - 4.5 Proximity to existing buildings and associated outlook from apartments has also informed orientation, massing, organisation of internal spaces and fenestration. - 4.6 The vast majority of the units are dual aspect, allowing fresh air to circulate through the building. - 4.7 All apartments have access to a private outdoor space.